lsst/rtn-113/index.rst

 To compile the annual CST reporting metrics:

-- Click on the library link (above)
+- Click on the relevant library link Vera C. Rubin Observatory Scientific Publications, Vera C. Rubin Technical Publications.
-- Click on “view results in search filter”
+- Click on ``View as search results``.
-- filter the SciX public library for the appropriate months (within the fiscal year: 10/1/XX - 9/30/XX)
+- Filter the SciX public library for fiscal year(s) by clicking on ``All Search Terms`` above the search bar and selecting ``Date Published`` from the dropdown menu or typing in the field operator ``pubdate:`` as shown in the example below.
+For fiscal years, input the dates in the following format: 2025-10 TO 2026-09 (October 1 through September 30).

+Example: docs(library/QQ9rNp-QSZqea5vG6zESUQ) AND pubdate:[2025-10 TO 2026-09]

-- Select for refereed papers by clicking on the refereed button on the left hand side
+- Select for refereed papers by clicking on the Refereed button on the left side and selecting ``refereed`` then ``limit to``.
-- Note the number of search results and report into the appropriate annual report
+- Note the number of search results and report into the appropriate annual report.

 Future enhancements to this process and CST annual report metrics may include categorization of publications by type and monitoring the pace of additions over time.